pieces-app/workshops/use-llm-anywhere/slides.md

 - A model that can understand and generate human language
 - Trained on a massive dataset of text - think the entire internet, terabytes of data
-- Examples: GPT-4o, Palm, Mistral, Gemini, Phi-2
+- Examples: GPT-4o, Claude, Gemini

 </v-clicks>

 <!--
 LLMs are AI models that excel at natural language processing.
 You interact with them using a prompt in natural language, and they generate a response in natural language.
+Like a really fancy autocomplete.

 They are trained on a massive dataset of text, which is why they are so good at understanding and generating human language.
 This includes pretty much the entire internet, so terabytes of data.